hllauca/RClimChange/README.md

 'RClimChange' package
 ========================

-This is an experimental R package that contains a simple function for downloading and subsetting daily Global Climate Models (GCM) from NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6).
-Future versions will consider additional functions to process and bias-correct GCMs.
+This is an experimental package with a function for downloading and subsetting daily Global Climate Models (GCM) from NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6).
+Readers can find more data set details in: https://www.nccs.nasa.gov/services/data-collections/land-based-products/nex-gddp-cmip6

+Future implementations will consider additional functions to post-process and bias-correct this data set.

-Available GCMs:
+Available GCMs
 - UKESM1-0-LL
 - TaiESM1
 - NorESM2-MM